messyoxd/DesignPatterns/README.md

-# DesignPyttern
+# DesignPatterns
-Design Patterns on python
+Implementarion of some design patterns